-If your view towards sat navs is similar to your view of steaks, this is the device for you: done right and done simply.
+If your view towards sat navs is similar to your view of steaks, this is the device for you: done

 The screen is basic in the relative company, but there is no way you’ll misinterpret it.
 Crucially, you still get free map updates that you can access via Wi-Fi – and the map coverage is for Europe.
 You even get a free three months’ worth of speed camera alerts.